 Interest and penalties are such a high percentage of the balance because IRS continues accruing them through the 10-year statutory collection date, regardless of whether an account meets the criteria for financial statement recognition or has any collection potential.
-For example, interest and penalties continue to accrue on write-offs, such as FDIC and RTC cases, as well as on exam assessments where the taxpayers have not agreed to the validity of the assessment.
+For example, interest and penalties continue to accrue on write-offs, such as FDIC and RTC cases, as well as on exam assessments where the taxpayers have not agreed to the validity of the assessments.
 The overall growth in unpaid assessments during fiscal year 1998 was mostly attributable to the accrual of interest and penalties.

-SIGNIFICANT CHALLENGES

-During fiscal year 1999, the IRS faces significant challenges from implementing the following: the new IRS Mission Statement and Modernization Concept in compliance with the IRS Restructuring and Reform Act of 1998 and the Information Systems Modernization program including the Century Date Change.
+Management Discussion and Analysis INTERNAL REVENUE SERVICE Management Discussion and Analysis for the Fiscal Year Ended September 30, 1998 SIGNIFICANT CHALLENGES During fiscal year 1999, the IRS faces significant challenges from implementing the following: the new IRS Mission Statement and Modernization Concept in compliance with the IRS Restructuring and Reform Act of 1998 and the Information Systems Modernization program including the Century Date Change.